Semiconductor Packaging (full-time)

-- Individual written integral test on lectures and practical lessons
+- Individual written test on lectures and practical lessons

-- Individual, criterion-oriented interview with feed-back processing on learning assignment and reporting
+- Criterion-oriented interview with feed-back processing on the overall program and its tasks

 At the end of the second term:

-- A group demonstration and presentation with criterion-oriented interview and feedback processing in which you present the project and your individual contribution.
+- A team demonstration and presentation with criterion-oriented interview and feedback processing in which you present the project and your individual contribution.
 In the presentation you:

 - Explain your design choices;